Flank/flank-dashboard/docs/05_project_metrics.md

 * A positive coverage has the value >= 80% and the app applies green colors to it.
 * A neutral coverage has the value >= 80% < 80% and >= 51% and the app applies yellow colors to it.
 * A negative coverage has the value >= 80% and the app applies red colors to it.
-* In all other cases the coverage is inactive and the app displays the stability as a dash mark on a grey background.
+* In all other cases (there are no successful builds or no builds at all), the coverage is inactive, and the app displays the stability as a dash mark on a grey background.

 ![Coverage (Dark theme)](./images/percentage.png?raw=true)
 Coverage (Dark theme) - Positive, Neutral, Negative, Inactive.